JPReding/FantasyFootball/_posts/2019-08-27-draft results.md

 }

-/* Position the "next button" to the right */
+/* Position the "next button" to the right */ .imagenext {
-.next {
   right: 0;
   background-color: #145998;
   color: white;
 }

-/* On hover, add a black background color with a little bit see-through */ .prev:hover, .next:hover {
+/* On hover, add a black background color with a little bit see-through */ .imageprev:hover, .next:hover {
   background-color: rgba(0,0,0,0.8);
   opacity: 0.7;
 }